ShelarMayur/Calculator-App/README.md

 # Calculator-App
-Calculator App is an android app to perform simple arithmetic operation like addition, subtraction, multiplication, division.
+This Calculator is an android app to perform simple arithmetic operation like addition, subtraction, multiplication, division.
 This calculator app has capability to handle decimal and signed numbers with all other basic features.